nlxai/sdk/packages/website/src/content/03-04-touchpoint-CustomCards.md

 The snippet below:

 - Uses `import` to import the components to construct the Carousel.
-- Leverages `useTouchpointContext` to set the onClick behavior.
 - Imports React from the Touchpoint package to track user selection state.

 ```javascript